erwanM974/hibou_label/README.md

 The default order in which those matches are exploited is that of the lexicographic order of the positions of the matching frontier actions within the interaction.

-For instance, if there are matches at positions 11, 12, 21 and 22 of the interaction, the the child nodes will be explored in that order.
+For instance, if there are matches at positions 11, 12, 21 and 22 of the interaction, then the child nodes will be explored in that order.

 However, we can reorganize the order with which the matches (and therefore frontier) are explored.
 To do so, we use